haf/Http.fs/README.md

     printfn "%s" (createRequest Get "http://www.google.com" |> getResponseBody)

+## FAQ ##

+  * Why are my cookies not getting set?

+Perhaps the response is a redirect (a 302 or similar) - unfortunately, although HttpWebRequest handles redirects automatically by default, it doesn't maintain the cookies set during the redirect.
+(See [this CodeProject article about it](http://www.codeproject.com/Articles/49243/Handling-Cookies-with-Redirects-and-HttpWebRequest)).

+The solution is to set 'withAutoFollowRedirectsDisabled' on your request - although this does mean you'll have to handle the redirection yourself.

 ## Where can I find out more? ##

 There's really not that much to it, but if you want to know the details your best bet is the integration and unit tests.